assadjee/ASP.NET-MVC5/Week 3/Day 2/End to End Feature Development.md

-# Section 10: Renting Out Movies in the Vidly Project
+# End to End Feature ImplementationRenting Out Movies in the Vidly Project

 ## Overview